Queen’s Park Primary School and Bi-borough SEN School Offer

 If your child has an identified special educational need you will be invited to a termly meeting with the class teacher and SENCo to discuss current progress, support strategies being used and expected outcomes.

-If your child has a Statement of Special Educational Need or an Education, Health and Care plan (EHCP) you and your child will also be able to share your views at the Annual Review.
+If your child has an Education, Health and Care plan (EHCP) you and your child will also be able to share your views at the Annual Review.

 How will the curriculum and the school environment be matched to my child’s needs?